CHT2520/basic-CRUD-in-PHP/README.md

 ```
 You will need to change MyDatabase, MyUsername and MyPassword to match your own database name, username and password.
 * View *index.php* in a browser.
 You should see a list of films.
 * Have a good look through the code in *index.php*.
 Make sure you understand what each line of code is doing.
-Refer to [Form Processing](form-processing.md) [PHP, Databases and PDO](pdo.md) for explanations.
+Refer to [Form Processing](form-processing.md) and [PHP, Databases and PDO](pdo.md) for explanations.

 ## Getting the other functions to work
 * If you click on one of the links in *index.php*, this takes you to *show.php*, and you'll get an error.
 Open up *show.php* and edit the connection settings just like you did in *index.php*.
 The *show.php* page should then work.